 - Directed Research Topics --or--

-*These syllabi are examples of the type of work done in each course but not necessarily specific to Climate & Society.
+These syllabi are examples of the type of work done in each course but not necessarily specific to this instance of Climate & Society.

 Complete an application form